Quick links to key information:

 - within 21 days after sending the item, if the claim is for non-delivery of an item.

-You will be asked to provide details of your claim including:
+You will be asked to provide details of your enquiry including:

 - Tracking number or Express job booking number.